David M. Kennedy (criminologist)

-David M. Kennedy (born 1958) is a criminologist, professor, action researcher, and author specializing in crime prevention among inner city gangs, especially in the prevention of violent acts among street gangs.
+David M. Kennedy (born 1958) is an American criminologist, professor, action researcher, and author specializing in crime prevention among inner city gangs, especially in the prevention of violent acts among street gangs.
 Kennedy developed the Operation Ceasefire group violence intervention in Boston in the 1990s and the High Point Model drug market intervention in High Point, North Carolina, in 2003, which have proven to reduce violence and eliminate overt drug markets in jurisdictions around the United States.
 He founded the National Network for Safe Communities in 2009 to support cities using these and related strategies.

 He is the author of two books, Don't Shoot: One Man, A Street Fellowship, and the End of Violence in Inner-City America (2011), a popular treatment of his violence reduction work with street gangs, and Deterrence and Crime Prevention: Reconsidering the Prospect of Sanction (2008), a theoretical publication.
 He is the coauthor of Beyond 911: A New Era for Policing, a book on community policing.

 Biography

 Education

-David M. Kennedy graduated from Swarthmore College in Swarthmore, Pennsylvania in 1980 with a Bachelor of Arts and high honors in philosophy and history.
+David M. Kennedy graduated from Swarthmore College in Swarthmore, Pennsylvania, in 1980 with a Bachelor of Arts and high honors in philosophy and history.
 In 2011, his alma mater awarded him the honorary degree of Doctor of Laws.